niravcodes/niravcodes.github.io/_posts/2018-08-19-i-didn-t-find-schottky-diodes-in-pokhara.md

   - electronics
   - tinkering
 ---
 Long story short, I made charge pump.
-This is very exciting to me because:
+This is exciting to me because:

 1. this is my first time making a DC-DC voltage converter.
-2. I made a transistor based oscillator to generate clock signal.
+2. I made a transistor based oscillator for it's sake.

 This whole quest started when I decided that I wanted to make my circuits work with just one AA battery.
 There is something so elegant about a single AA battery.
 It is just a cylinder that can make circuits come alive.
 When you use 2 of them in an AA battery holder, it loses that simplicity.